denlp/deploy_webserver/README.md

 # Module provisioning output

-This module is supposed to provision:
+This module is supposed to provision/configure:

 - one defualt vpc
 - one defualt private subnet for web server itself
+- several public subnets ( correlates with number of AZs in the particular region)
+- one internet gateway
+- one elastic ip for the NAT
-- several
+- one NAT
+- two route tables: one for public subnets the other for private
+- two security groups: one applies to application load balancer the other to any web server instance
+- an application load balancer (recieves traffic over HTTP and forwards it to web server over HTTP)
+- ec2 instances based on scaling parameters

 # Module warnings

-- No HTTPS only HTTP (!IMPORTANT: )
+- No HTTPS only HTTP (!IMPORTANT: do not use this web server for any sensetive content)
-- No Hight Avalaiabilty (web server instance is scaled only in single AZ)
+- No Hight Avalaiabilty (web server instance is scaled only in single AZ; but the load balancer is highly avaliable)
 - Module is possible to run in region where there is more than on AZ (as at least two AZ are desired for the load balancer)
+- Currently it is not possible to provision nginx web server (to be tested to find a root cause)

 # How to run